-- 1. The economic test shall be applied for each offer level of an incremental capacity project after binding commitments of network users for contracting capacity have been obtained by the respective transmission system operators and shall consist of the following parameters: - (a) the present value of binding commitments of network users for contracting capacity, which is calculated as the discounted sum of the following parameters: - (i) the sum of the respective estimated reference price and a potential auction premium and a potential mandatory minimum premium multiplied with the amount of contracted incremental capacity; - (ii) the sum of a potential auction premium and a potential mandatory minimum premium multiplied with the amount of available capacity that was contracted in combination with the incremental capacity;
+- 1. The economic test isshall be applied tofor each offer level of an incremental and new capacity project after the-binding phase of the capacity allocation procedure. commitments of network users for contracting capacity have been obtained by the respective transmission system operators and shall consist of the following parameters: - 2.
+For each offer level, the economic test compares the respective present value of binding commitments of network users with the respective share of the present value of the increase in regulated revenues. - 3.
+For every offer level of a given incremental or new capacity project, the national regulatory authority or Member State, if the Member State so decides, shall approve the parameters of the economic test and the formula to be applied. - (a) For each offer level, the economic test compares the respective the present value of binding commitments of network users for contracting capacity, which is calculated as the discounted sum of the following parameters: - (i) the sum of the respective estimated reference price and a potential auction premium and a potential mandatory minimum premium multiplied with the amount of contracted incremental capacity;

-- (b) the present value of the estimated increase in the allowed revenue or target revenue of the transmission system operator that is attributable to the incremental capacity included in the respective offer level; - (c) the f-factor that defines the minimum share of the parameter set out in point (b) that needs to be covered by the parameter set out in point (a). - 2.
-The outcome of the economic test application shall be: - (a) positive, where the value of the parameter set out in paragraph 1(a) is at least equal to the share of the parameter set out in paragraph 1(b) as defined by the f-factor; - (b) negative, where the value of the parameter set out in paragraph 1(a) is lower than the share of the parameter set out in paragraph 1(b) as defined by the f-factor. - 3.
-An incremental capacity project shall proceed if the economic test has a positive outcome for at least one offer level that is including incremental capacity.
-In case more than one offer level results in a positive outcome of the economic test, the offer level with the largest amount of capacity that resulted in a positive outcome shall be used for proceeding with the next phases of the incremental capacity project towards commissioning.
+- (ii) the sum of a potential auction premium and a potential mandatory minimum premium multiplied with the amount of available capacity that was contracted in combination with the incremental capacity; - 4.(b) with the respective share of the present value of the estimated increase in regulated the allowed revenue or target revenues of the transmission system operator that is attributable to the incremental capacity included in the respective offer level; - (a)(c) Tthe f-factor that defines the minimum share of the present value of the increase in regulated revenues for a given offer level of an incremental or new capacity project the parameter set out in point (b) that needs to be covered by the present value of binding commitments of network users in order to have a positive economic test the parameter set out in point (a). - 3.
+The outcome of the economic test application shall be: - (a) The economic test is positive if, where the present value of binding commitments of network users the value of the parameter set out in paragraph 1(a) are is at least equal to or exceed the predetermined the share of the present value of the increase in regulated revenues associated with a given offer level. the parameter set out in paragraph 1(b) as defined by the f-factor; - 5-(b) negative, where the value of the parameter set out in paragraph 1(a) is lower than the share of the parameter set out in paragraph 1(b) as defined by the f-factor. - has a positive outcome for at least one offer level that is including incremental capacity.
+In case more than one offer level results in a positive outcome of the economic test, the offer level reflecting with the highest largest amount of capacity on offer with that resulted in a positive economic test resultoutcome shall be used as basis for proceeding with the next phases of the incremental capacity project development towards commissioning.

-Article 44 The f-factor
+The f-factor